Computer-Vision-Group-Siegen/cvbot-example/README.md

 This (template) repository consists out of an example project which shows how to use it.
 While we are aiming to completely replace the original Fischertechnik-TXT-Controller, it is currently still required.

-## Environment setup using the TXT-Controller
+## Environment setup including the TXT-Controller

 In this configuration there are two "controllers": A Raspberry Pi 5, which will run your program which uses the `cvbot` library, and the original TXT controller.
 Both will communicate using a WiFi network provided by the Pi.
 Your hardware setup should look roughly like follows: